LineGM/ft_printf/README.md

 ## About the project

 > _This project is pretty straightforward.
-I have recoded printf._
+I have recoded a printf._

 For more detailed information: [**subject**](https://github.com/LineGM/ft_printf/blob/main/ft_printf_en.pdf).